rathaumons/pyppbox/GETSTARTED.md

     ```
     Now you should see the GUI demo like this screenshot:
     <img src="https://raw.githubusercontent.com/rathaROG/screenshot/master/pyppbox/pyppbox_gui.jpg">
-  - For related GUI functions and other configurations, check the [Configuration page](https://rathaumons.github.io/pyppbox/pyppbox/config.html).
+  - For related GUI functions and other configurations, check the [Configurations page](https://rathaumons.github.io/pyppbox/pyppbox/config.html).
   - For ***Linux***, if the GUI does not work, you might need to install these:
     ```
     sudo apt-get install '^libxcb.*-dev' libx11-xcb-dev libglu1-mesa-dev libxrender-dev libxi-dev libxkbcommon-dev libxkbcommon-x11-dev